JimberSoftware/docs/rules/grouptraffic/grouptraffic.md

 # Group Traffic

 The **Group Traffic** feature controls how different groups can communicate with each other across your network setup.
-On the *`Jimber SASE Platform`*, a **group** is a flexible concept — it can represent users, servers, or devices connected via a Network Isolation Access Client (NIAC).
+On the *`Jimber SASE Platform`*, a **group** is a flexible concept that can represent users, servers, or devices connected via a Network Isolation Access Client (NIAC).

 ![group_traffic_start.png](/group_traffic_start.png ':size=800')